Drug information provided by: IBM Micromedex

 For some children, teenagers, and young adults, this medicine can increase thoughts of suicide.
 Tell your doctor right away if you start to feel more depressed and have thoughts about hurting yourself.
 Report any unusual thoughts or behaviors that trouble you, especially if they are new or get worse quickly.
 Make sure the doctor knows if you have trouble sleeping, get upset easily, have a big increase in energy, or start to act reckless.
 Also tell the doctor if you have sudden or strong feelings, such as feeling nervous, angry, restless, violent, or scared.
 Let the doctor know if you or anyone in your family has bipolar disorder (manic-depressive) or has tried to commit suicide.

 This medicine will add to the effects of alcohol and other central nervous system (CNS) depressants (medicines that cause drowsiness).
-Some examples of CNS depressants are antihistamines, medicines for hay fever, other allergies or colds, sedatives, tranquilizers, or sleeping medicines, prescription pain medicine or narcotics, medicines for seizures or barbiturates, muscle relaxants, or anesthetics, including some dental anesthetics.
-Check with your doctor before taking any of these medicines with nortriptyline.
+Some examples of CNS depressants are antihistamines or medicines for hay fever, other allergies or colds, sedatives, tranquilizers, or sleeping medicines, prescription pain medicine or narcotics, medicines for seizures or barbiturates, muscle relaxants, or anesthetics, including some dental anesthetics.
+Check with your doctor before using any of these medicines with nortriptyline.

 Before having any kind of surgery, tell the medical doctor in charge that you are using this medicine.
 Taking nortriptyline together with medicines used during surgery may increase the risk of side effects.

 This medicine may cause some people to become drowsy.
-Make sure you know how you react to this medicine before you drive, use medicines, or do anything else that could be dangerous if you are drowsy or not alert.
+Do not drive or do anything else that could be dangerous until you know how this medicine affects you.